zmitchell/tinkering.xyz/content/abusing-type-annotations.md

     import ast
 ValueError: value outside of range 0 < foo < 5
 ```
 There are some weird things here.
-Note that the line above the `ValueError` says `import ast`, even though you don't `import ast`.
-I don't really know what that's about.
+Note that the line above the `ValueError` says `import ast`, even though I didn't import the `ast` module in the shell.
+I use the `ast` module to generate code, but I don't really know what that's about.
 The error message also says that the error occurs in `foo_setter`, even though you don't have a function called `foo_setter`.
 This is a result of the way that I make the properties.
 For a variable named `foo` I create the functions `foo_getter` and `foo_setter`, create a property with `property(foo_getter, foo_setter)`, then bind that to the attribute `foo`.

 Here are the broad strokes of how this works, assuming you have a class named `MyClass` and you've annotated a class variable named `var`:
 - Grab the annotation from `MyClass.__annotations__["var"]`.